CruxConnect/crux-docs/_tools/get_discovery_participation.md

 : (string) The Universal Unique Identifier for the Supplier

 is_participating
-: (bool) Whether or not the Supplier will participate in Discovery Catalog
+: (bool) Whether or not the Supplier is participating in Discovery Catalog

 discovery_catalog_uuid
 : (string) The Universal Unique Identifier for the Discovery Catalog.
 Required if participation is true.
 Empty/Ignored if not participating.